skeeto/endlessh/README.md

 By default no log messages are produced.
 The first `-v` enables basic logging and a second `-v` enables debugging logging (noisy).
-All log messages are sent to standard output.
+All log messages are sent to standard output by default. `-s` causes them to be sent to syslog.

     endlessh -v >endlessh.log 2>endlessh.err